9 Reasons Why Your Snake Plant Isn’t Making Pups

 • Recipe: 40% potting soil, 30% pumice/perlite, 20% bark, 10% coarse sand

-• Sign: water puddles, musty smell
+• Sign: Water puddles, musty smell, slow dry-down

 4) Watering is too frequent in winter